Topics Map > Media Delivery > Kaltura

 Any recording that is in your 'Trash' folder will permanently be deleted after 30 days of being placed into the 'Trash' folder.
 Important: At day 23, you will receive an email notifying you that in 7 days, your recording(s) will be permanently deleted.
 Once the recording has been deleted and is no longer in your trash folder, it cannot be restored.

 Once you have saved your Zoom recording file, upload it to Kaltura Mediaspace.

-- Launch Chrome or Firefox, go to Kaltura MediaSpace, and login: mediaspace.wisc.edu.
-If you need more information on how to log in to MediaSpace please see Kaltura - How to Log in to Kaltura MediaSpace (UW-Madison) .
+- Log into Kaltura MediaSpace.
+If you need more information on how to log in to MediaSpace please see Kaltura - How to Log in to Kaltura MediaSpace (UW-Madison).

-- Click on the Add New Button, and select Media Upload:
+- Select the Add New Button, and then select Media Upload.